kmrambo/Performing-OCR-on-scanned-pdf-documents-using-Adobe-Document-Cloud-SDK/README.md

 Now that we have the input scanned pdf file available in "resources" directory as "exportPDFInput.pdf" and the path where maven is installed, we can run the below script in python to convert the scanned pdf document to word document.

+**NOTE:** The process is the same for converting a normal pdf to docx too.

 **In Python:**
 ```
 import os